louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

    - Add validation for quantity updates
    - Implement stock level alerts and notifications

 This detailed understanding of the product storage data structure will enable us to properly implement the ProductStorage model and its synchronization with the legacy system, ensuring all inventory data is preserved while enhancing the functionality for modern warehouse management needs.

-2. **Implementation Notes for BoxSlot Synchronization**:
-   - The `data_` field contains crucial information in JSON format that must be parsed during synchronization
-   - Box records must be synchronized before box slots to maintain referential integrity
-   - The `ID_Lager_Schuetten_Slots` field is the key to linking slots to their parent boxes, not the `viele_zu_eins` reference
-   - The `viele_zu_eins` reference provides additional validation but the primary relationship is through `ID_Lager_Schuetten_Slots`
-   - Slot codes should be preserved for compatibility with legacy system
-   - The `Einheitenfabe` field may need mapping to human-readable color names
-   - Status should be derived based on associated inventory data

-3. **BoxSlot Enhancements**:
-   - Add barcode generation for each slot based on slot code and box identifier
-   - Implement status tracking (empty, occupied, reserved)
-   - Create relationships to ProductStorage records for inventory tracking
-   - Add validation to ensure slot numbers are unique within a box
-   - Implement history tracking for slot status changes

-This detailed understanding of the slot data structure will enable us to properly implement the BoxSlot model and its synchronization with the legacy system, ensuring all relevant data is preserved while enhancing the functionality for modern warehouse management needs.